Stand Up Paddle (SUP) Boarding for Beginners

 All aboard...

 People of all ages and all fitness levels have grown to love paddle boarding in recent years!
-So, if you've not yet given this water sport a whirl, then now's the time...
-Fun, relaxed and not overly intensive, this physical activity is great for the body, mind and soul – as well as getting you moving, it lets you get out into nature and leads you beside still waters, offering a real release!
+So, if you've not yet given this water sport a whirl, then let this summer be the one where you experience it for the first time...
+Fun, relaxed and not overly intensive, this physical activity is great for the body, mind and soul.
+As well as getting you moving, it lets you get out into nature and leads you beside still waters, offering a real release!
 So don't hold back – let our beginner's guide initiate you into the world of paddle boarding.
 And if you're new to watersports full stop, then why not consult our guide to The Top Five Watersports to Try This Summer for yet more maritime fun!

 Choose your size